How to Record a Live Stream – Everything You Need to Know in 2025

 Transactional video on demand, or TVOD for short, is another monetization option.
 This type of monetization is based on users paying to view specific content that is not available elsewhere.

-A pay-per-view model such as HBO charging extra for a boxing match or concert broadcast online is TVOD in action.
+A pay-per-view model, such as HBO charging extra for a boxing match or a concert record live broadcast online, is TVOD in action.
 Prime Video and Apple TV also use a version of TVOD.

 How To Get Monetization on Dacast